AnastasiiaMishchenko/Internationals/Rosemary/Lecture1/Portfolio.md

 - Matrix
 - MobaXterm

-Challenge: A lot of new platforms.
+**Challenge**: A lot of new platforms.
 Many tabs open and its a mess initially.
 But slowly getting a hold of it.

 Team members helped each other undertand things better.

+## Internet of Things (IoT) <a name="iot"></a>

+[The Internet of things - IoT](https://en.wikipedia.org/wiki/Internet_of_things) is the network of physical devices, vehicles, home appliances and other items embedded with electronics, software, sensors, actuators, and connectivity which enables these objects to connect and exchange data.Each thing is uniquely identifiable through its embedded computing system but is able to inter-operate within the existing Internet infrastructure.